 Finally, a stop sign means stop – creeping past one isn’t acceptable.

 However, you won’t be penalised if you enter a different lane to the one specified by your examiner during your driving test.
 Providing you have continued to drive safely, the examiner will not mark you down for deviating from the route, so don’t be tempted to try to correct your direction at the last minute.

 Mirrors and blind spots

 One of the best ways to beat nerves is to visualise passing the test.
 There is no reason why you should not pass, as your instructor will not send you for a test until they feel you have reached the required standard.

 Top tips for driving in bad weather conditions

-The UK’s weather can turn in a moment, but you’ll be better prepared for the extreme if you follow our tips.
+The UK’s weather conditions can turn in a moment, but following our top tips should help you be better prepared for any eventuality.